schneiderkamplab/synthesizers/README.md

 For evaluation, the standard backend is [SynthEval](https://github.com/schneiderkamplab/syntheval).

 ## TODOs for 1.1
+* implement synthesize as real meta pipeline, i.e., without redoing train for multiple generations
 * implement overwrite parameter to State with Load(overwrite=...), three values:
-  - copy: return multistatedict if a value would be overwritten
+  - copy: add new state if a value would be overwritten
   - overwrite: just overwrite the value
   - raise: raise an error if a value would be overwritten
 * parallelize the pipeline calls and multiple arguments for MultiStateDict